 - Applicant does not satisfy the Board that that person applying is the person named in any diploma or documentation submitted in support of the application

 - Applicant provides false documentation of prescribed documents

 - Applicant does not satisfy the Board that that person is of good character

 - Applicant does not provide such information as the Board may require; and

 - Applicant does not pay the prescribed fee.

 - If the NSCMLT Registrar is not satisfied with the evidence provided by an applicant, the Registrar may request further information from the applicant, refer the matter to a Credentials Committee (the committee) or reject the application.

 - Referral to the committee can be by the Registrar, written request of the applicant, or the committee itself

-- The applicant may appeal the decision within 30 days of reeiving the rejection letter.
-The applicant may request the opportunity to appear before the Committee.
-This request shall be granted and the applicant may appear with legal counsel.
+- The applicant may appeal the decision within 30 days of receiving the rejection letter.
+The applicant may request the opportunity to appear before the Committee

 - The committee considers the eligibility of the application and review the application